skip to content

 Current Events/Sensitive Issues in the Classroom and Workplace

-Depending upon their role and assignment, ETFO members might be expected to engage students in learning that includes the integration of current events.
+Depending upon their role and assignment, members might be expected to engage students in learning that includes the integration of current events.
 The Social Studies curriculum, for example, includes the following:

 Teachers need to integrate current events and issues within the curriculum expectations, and not treat them as separate topics.
 The integration of current events and issues into the curriculum will help students make connections between what they are learning in class and past and present-day local, national, and global events, developments, and issues.
-Examining current events helps students analyse controversial issues, understand diverse perspectives, develop informed opinions, and build a deeper understanding of the world in which they live.
+Examining current events helps students analyze controversial issues, understand diverse perspectives, develop informed opinions, and build a deeper understanding of the world in which they live.
 In addition, investigating current events will stimulate students’ interest in and curiosity about the world around them.
 The inclusion of current events in social studies, history, and geography will help keep the curriculum a relevant, living document.

-Tips for members at work:
+Tips for members at work

 • Avoid introducing topics that may trigger, traumatize, or otherwise negatively impact students.